-Table of Contents
+Contents

 Stacey said I don’t like “things like that”.
 By “things like that”, she means anything exhilarating or nerve-wracking, like roller coasters and log flumes.
 And she wouldn’t be wrong.
 I don’t.
 But this isn’t that, thankfully!
 It’s a leisurely mosey over a river…at height, and I’m very used to heights, I’ll have you know.
-But the joke’s on Stacey – it turns out she didn’t like me shaking the cable at 90 metres above the Thames.
+But the joke’s on Stacey – she didn’t like me shaking the cable at 90 metres above the Thames.

-And who knew the Emirates Air Line London would be so interesting to photograph?
+And who knew the IFS Cloud Cable Car would be so interesting to photograph?

 Tube: Jubilee line to North Greenwich station